sanbec/elemendas-addons/readme.txt

 10. Highlight the search terms in the title with quotation marks.

 == Changelog ==

+= 2.2.2 =
+* Added lightbox, CSS filters and hover animations to the Carousel 3D widget.

 = 2.2.1 =
 * Improving plant look & feel